KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Network Operation Center

 Our tour group particularly enjoyed the Network Operations Center (NOC) segment and were bombarding Jake with questions.
 One group member was interested in a career in dispatch and received some personal advice about dispatch school.
-Interestingly, pilots are required to retire at 65 years of age and sometimes switch to dispatch as a second career.

 <!--
 Adrenaline